oauth-xx/oauth-ruby/README.md

 This library is intended to be used in creating Ruby Consumer and Service Provider applications.

 It can be used in any Ruby application.
-This includes applications written using a framework like Rails or Sinatra.
+This includes applications written using a framework like [Rails](http://github.com/rails/rails) or [Sinatra](http://github.com/sinatra/sinatra).

 It originated from the [OAuth Rails Plugin](http://code.google.com/p/oauth-plugin/) which now requires this gem.

-The official source code repository is at http://github.com/oauth/oauth-ruby
+The official source code repository is [here](http://github.com/oauth/oauth-ruby).

 ## Installation